 As part of his regulatory practice, Matthew receives instructions in a variety of areas including taxi licensing, trading standards, health and safety, food hygiene and environmental matters.
-He has gathered substantial experience in dealing with illicit tobacco prosecutions and offences under the Housing Act.
+He has gathered substantial experience in dealing with illicit tobacco prosecutions and offences/appeals under the Housing Act.
 Matthew continues to appear before a variety of tribunals, including the First Tier Property Tribunal and Mental Health Tribunals, and has also had recent success in the Coroner’s Court.

 - R v MT (2019) – Successfully raised self-defence at trial and secured an acquittal for a Defendant facing an allegation of assault.

 - DCC v JF (2022) – An ongoing prosecution against a male creating and selling counterfeit t-shirts on eBay.

 - Inquest concerning DC (2021) – An Article 2 Inquest into the death of a detainee under the Mental Health Act, where Matthew represented Birmingham & Solihull Mental Health Trust whose practices/policies were commended.

 - DCC v AIA (2021) – Secured Guilty verdicts in the Crown Court for numerous counts of possessing counterfeit tobacco products and supplying tobacco products without the required health warnings.

 - BCC v C&D (2021) – Instructed to review and advise on disclosure in a case involving Housing Act offences.

 - WCC v HH & LH (2020) – Prosecuted two defendants at trial in relation to offences of unlawful subletting and tenancy fraud.

 - Trading Standards v NO (2019) – Represented a man charged with 26 offences of fraudulent evasion of duty, possession of counterfeit products and breaches of tobacco regulations.